carlodev/SegregatedVMSSolver.jl/paper/paper.md

 `MPI` is used for parallelization, and to solve the sparse and distribute numerical systems we use `PETSc`.

 ### Strong Scalability
 Strong scalability evaluates how efficiently a parallel code reduces execution time when the problem size remains fixed, but the number of processing units increases.
-There is a total of `400` elements on each side, leading to `160K` elements and `1.92M` dofs in total.
+There is a total of 400 elements on each side, leading to 160,000 elements and $1.92 \times 10^6$ degrees of freedom in total.

 ![Strong Scalability](images/STRONG_TGV.png){ width=50%  }

 ### Weak Scalability
 Weak scalability measures how well a parallel code maintains performance when the problem size is kept constant per processor, and the number of processors increases.
-On each processor there are `50x50` elements, the number of dofs is kept constant at `30K dofs/procs`.
+On each processor there are 50$\times$50 elements, the number of degrees of freedom is kept constant at 30,000 per processor.

 ![Weak Scalability](images/WEAK_TGV.png){ width=50%  }